pyqtgraph/pyqtgraph/doc/source/parametertree/interactiveparameters.rst

 Sometimes, values that should be passed to the ``interact``-ed function should come from a different scope, i.e. a variable definition that should be propagated from somewhere else.
-In these cases, wrap that argument in a function and pass it into ``deferred`` like so:
+In these cases, wrap that argument in a function and pass it into ``deferred`` like so.
+Note that an ``InteractiveFunction`` object is needed as descibed in a later section.

 .. code:: python

-   from skimage import morphology as morph import numpy as np from pyqtgraph.parametertree import interact import pyqtgraph as pg
+   from skimage import morphology as morph import numpy as np from pyqtgraph.parametertree import interact, InteractiveFunction, ParameterTree import pyqtgraph as pg